johnwroge/K8_AI_Query_Agent/README.md

 ## API Model Choice

-TThis project is configured to use OpenAI's GPT-4 model as specified in the requirements.
-However, for cost-effective development and testing, you can switch to GPT-3.5-turbo by updating the model parameter in the `query_gpt` function:
+TThis project is configured to use OpenAI's GPT-4 model, however, for cost-effective development and testing, you can switch to GPT-3.5-turbo by updating the model parameter in the `query_gpt` function:

 ```python